hdatas/jedis-customized/README.md

 mvn package install -DskipTests -Dmaven.javadoc.skip
 ```

-To use this customized jar:
+To use this customized jar, include the following section to your pom file:

 ```xml
 <dependency>
     <groupId>redis.clients</groupId>